sentialabs/sentialabs.com/_posts/2018-08-16-Building-a-Slackbot-with-Serverless-Framework.md

 In conclusion, our service would be free in the first year, even under moderately heavy use.
 Past the first year, cost would be $3.50 per month.

 # Conclusion
-With this post, I hope I have displayed that with AWS serverless technology and the Serverless Framework, it's extremely easy and cheap to set up something cool like a Slack Bot.
+With this post I hope I have displayed that with AWS serverless technology and the Serverless Framework, it's extremely easy and cheap to set up something cool like a Slack Bot.
 50 lines of YAML, 160 lines of Python and about 2 hours of pointing and clicking is enough to get you there.

 Of course, the Karma Bot we've built is not complete.
 I leave it to your imagination to extend it with whatever cool features you can think of.

-In an upcoming post I will also demonstrate how to uses AWS SQS and the SQS Lambda trigger to make the bot work asynchronously, and in another post I will show you how to use CodePipeline and CodeBuild to automatically deploy any changes made to your bot's Git master branch.
+In an upcoming post I will also demonstrate how to use AWS SQS and the SQS Lambda trigger to make the bot work asynchronously, and in another post I will show you how to use CodePipeline and CodeBuild to automatically deploy any changes made to your bot's Git master branch.